 Yoga began for me in 2005 and is my daily practice and an integral part of life.

 Daily practice of this ancient method is a good way to stay healthy and resilient and give support to everything else in life.
-Teaching of this structured, intelligent and dynamic approach to yoga has evolved from love of the ashtanga system and regular practice and study, following the teaching and traditions of Ashtanga yoga practised by millions worldwide.
+Teaching of this structured, intelligent and dynamic approach to yoga has evolved from love of the ashtanga system and regular practice and study, following the teaching and traditions of yoga practised by millions worldwide.

-Other teachers of Ashtanga yoga with whom I have spent pieces of time include:
+Other teachers of Ashtanga yoga with whom I have spent time learning from include: